 Stage and Screen Performance

 Training is practical, with classes in acting techniques, performance genres and production practices.
-The course puts students centre stage and in front of the camera, giving them the tools to develop their own stories for stage and screen.
+This course will put you centre stage and in front of the camera, giving you the tools to develop your own stories for stage and screen.

-Content is delivered by NIDA staff and guest tutors from the performing arts industry.
-At the end of this course, graduates will have equally developed skills in acting and in creating original works for stage and screen.
+You will be taught by NIDA staff and guest tutors from the performing arts industry.
+The aim of this course is to equally develop your skills in acting and in creating original works for stage and screen.

 This intensive year of practical study culminates in a showcase of work attended by invited guests.